Seung-Hui Cho: Weapons used in the attack

 During February and March 2007, Cho began purchasing the weapons that he later used during the killings.
 On February 9, Cho purchased his first handgun, a .22-caliber Walther P22 semi-automatic pistol, from TGSCOM Inc., a federally licensed firearms dealer based in Green Bay, Wisconsin, and the operator of the website through which Cho ordered the gun.
 TGSCOM Inc. shipped the Walther P22 to JND Pawnbrokers in Blacksburg, Virginia, where Cho completed the legally required background check for the purchase transaction and took possession of the handgun.
 On March 13, Cho bought his second handgun, a 9 mm Glock 19 semi-automatic pistol, from Roanoke Firearms, a licensed gun dealer located in Roanoke, Virginia.

 Cho was able to pass both background checks and successfully complete both handgun purchases after he presented to the gun dealers his U.S. permanent residency card, his Virginia driver's permit to prove legal age and length of Virginia residence and a checkbook showing his Virginia address, in addition to waiting the required 30-day period between each gun purchase.
 He was successful at completing both handgun purchases because he did not disclose on the background questionnaire that a Virginia court had ordered him to undergo outpatient treatment at a mental health facility.

 On March 22, 2007, Cho purchased two 10-round magazines for the Walther P22 pistol through eBay from Elk Ridge Shooting Supplies in Idaho.
 Based on a preliminary computer forensics examination of Cho's eBay purchase records, investigators suspected that Cho may have purchased an additional 10-round magazine on March 23, 2007, from another eBay seller who sold gun accessories.

 Cho also bought jacketed hollow-point bullets, which result in more tissue damage than full metal jacket bullets against unarmored targets by expanding upon entering soft tissue.
 Along with a manifesto, Cho later sent a photograph of the hollow-point bullets to NBC News with the caption "All the shit you've given me, right back at you with hollow points."

 Motive

 During the investigation, the police found a note in Cho's room in which he criticized "rich kids", "debauchery" and "deceitful charlatans".
 In the note, Cho continued by saying that "you caused me to do this."
-Early media reports also speculated that he was obsessed with a female student named Emily Jane Hilscher and became enraged after she rejected his romantic overtures.
+Early media reports also speculated that he was obsessed with a female student and became enraged after she rejected his romantic overtures.
 Law enforcement investigators could not find evidence that Hilscher knew Cho.

 The Virginia Tech panel said that by sending the package to NBC, Cho "wanted his motivation to be known, though it comes across as largely incoherent, and it is unclear as to exactly why he felt such strong animosity."